modbas/mad76/doc/remotecontrol/remotecontrol.md

 3. Move the button `reverse steering` to the `NOR` position, which typically is for right-handed drivers

-4. Rotate the buttons `thrust level` and `steering level` all the way to the limit `10` in counter-clockwise direction, so that the car will show maximal performance
+4. Adjust the knobs `thrust level` and `steering level` all the way to the limit `10` in counter-clockwise direction, so that the car will show maximal performance

 5. Switch on the car